HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 Publish/Subscribe pattern and how to use it in JavaScript applications.

 ## The problem
-Let me use one of the most common features in modern web as to introduce the
-problem: sending notification emails.
+Let me use one of the most common features in modern web applications to introduce the problem: sending notification emails.
 Let's say we're building an e-commerce site and we'd like to send a notification email to the customer when they make a purchase.
 A simple solution, and probably the most common one, could be something like this: